Company Name: Zija

 This is the most simple level of the plan and basically refers to one type of bonus.
 But, it does get more complicated as you go along.
 For example, the company uses multiple legs within your tree, each of which can have different generations.
 Under this aspect, each leg is a person that you’ve individually recruited and you can go as wide as you like.

 But, the real income comes from the generations.
 The person you recruit is the first generation, the person they recruit is the second generation and so on.
-As you progress through the company, you have the ability to earn commission from more and more generations, while the percentage you earn increases as well.
+As you progress through the company, you have the ability to earn a commission from more and more generations, while the percentage you earn increases as well.

 It sounds amazing and if you could build a large enough team, the income potential would be extremely high.
 But, actually doing so is another matter.